Sledging in Budapest: complete guide to the best locations

 Pest side

+City Park’s ‘Gentle Giant’.
 Classic choice on the Pest side, expect it to be crowded.
 Each side of the hill offers a different slope and speed.
 One side for beginners and one for experts.
-Pro: easy to reach by public transportation Contra: no facilities nearby, high chance of being crowded.

 In the suburbs of Pest, close to the city limits.
 This playground with a small hill is a perfect place to introduce kids to sledding as speeding up downhill is almost impossible.
 The park and the hill is very popular among families living nearby.
 Parking can be challenging nearby to the Vida hill.